sjitech/proxy-login-automator/README.md

 # proxy-login-automator
-Automatically send user/password to http proxy server via a local forwarder.
-PAC is also supported.
+A single node.js script to automatically inject user/password to http proxy server via a local forwarder

 - This is done by creating a local proxy server which forward requests to real proxy server with password injected.
 You change your browser's proxy config to use the local proxy server so that you can browse internet